indrashismitra/indrashismitra/README.md

 ### Hi there 👋
-# I'm Indrashis,currently a Junior Year EEE student at KIIT 🏫 .
+# I'm Indrashis,currently a Senior Year EEE student at KIIT Deemed to be University,Bhubaneshwar🏫 .

  Occasionally I participate in Hackathons 💡